straz/artificialtrust/_articles/zerosum.md

 layout: article
 title: Zero-sum vs. win-win
 released: true
+status: ready
 ---

+Do you see the world as a contest with winners and losers?
+Do you classify everyone as either "allies" and "opponents"?
+If so, this essay is for you.

 ### Zero-sum

 In a perfectly zero-sum world, winning and losing is symmetrical.
 If someone scores a point, it means someone else will lose a point.
-The world is classified into "self" and "opponent."
+Passing a car on the highway puts you ahead, and being passed puts you behind.
+Making a profit on a stock trade means that someone else, somewhere, lost the same amount of money on the other side of the same trade.
 Hurting your opponent is the same as helping yourself.
-In a zero-sum world, finding a meal means your opponent will go hungry, and vice-versa.

-Logically speaking, hurting others is a perfectly sound strategy.
-If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.

-Sports is one place where this sort of zero-sum competition is ubiquitous.
+Sport championships are typically zero-sum competitions.
 In most sports, a team's standing is really a question of rearranging the names at the top of the league.
 In order for one team to move into first place and win the huge prize, another team must move downwards by an equal and opposite amount.
+To see team A advancing over team B is the same as having team B fall behind team A.

-The same is largely true of politics.
-Elections are zero-sum game with winners and losers.
-The loss of one party is exactly equal and opposite to the win of the other party.
-The American press covers politics the same way it covers sports: as a zero-sum game.
+The same is largely true of elections.
+Elections are often a zero-sum game with winners and losers.
+In a two-party system, the loss of one party in terms of seats lost is exactly equal and opposite to the win of the other party.
+The American press covers politics the same way it covers sports: as if it were a zero-sum game.

-### Lose-lose
+### Asymmetry

+Sometimes losing and gaining are not symmetrical.
+Burning down a house is easy, but building a house is much harder.
+Feeding yourself takes work and effort, and skills needed to feed yourself are quite different than the skills needed to ruin someone else's food.

+Many in politics have noted that negative ads are both cheaper and more effective than positive ads.
+Anger and fear tends to reliably turn out more voters than satisfaction.

+If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.
+In a perfectly zero sum world, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.

+In a zero-sum world, finding a meal means your opponent will go hungry, and vice-versa.
+Logically speaking, advancing at the expense of others is a perfectly sound strategy.

+### When zero sum gives you lose-lose

-It's understandable that people who learn zero-sum thinking from zero-sum contests like sports and politics could apply the same zero-sum thinking to other contests.
+It's understandable that people who learn zero-sum thinking from zero-sum contests could apply the same zero-sum thinking to other contests.

-If you think of the world in zero-sum terms, as I said earlier, you might seek to hurt others, because it could very well be a sound strategy.
+Perhaps you can find a way to spoil your opponent's meal, causing them to go hungry, or burn down their house.
+That alone doesn't guarantee that you'll get any food yourself, or get a nice new house.

+The lose-lose outcome is fairly inexpensive and easy to achieve.
-Outside of sports and politics, it's possible for both competitors to be losers.
+It's possible for both competitors to end up as losers.
 Not every loss is matched by a gain.

-The lose-lose outcome is fairly inexpensive and easy to achieve.
-Perhaps you can find a way to spoil your enemy's meal, causing them to go hungry.
-That alone doesn't guarantee that you'll get any food yourself.
-Feeding yourself takes work and effort, and skills that are quite different than the skills of ruining someone else's food.
+### So what

+Contests are everywhere.
+We rely on AI algorithms to classify and recommend decisions to us.
+These algorithms in turn present us with the winners and losers of the contests they run.

+We should consider whether each contest is truly zero-sum.
+Are we falling for the trap that in order to win, someone else must lose?

+Thank goodness most of us prefer to build houses rather than to burn them, because the real world is not a zero-sum contest.

+But if we rely on systems that presume zero-sum, we may surround ourselves with systems that, left unsupervised, prefer burning houses to building them.